A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Gaia astrometric non-single star processing and catalog

 \subsection{Orbital solution model acceptance}

-For sources where an orbital model fit was attempted, there were several conditions determining whether the solution was accepted and included in the final orbital solution catalog.
-A stringent filter was applied on the significance of the parallax solution ($\varpi/\sigma_\varpi > 20,000 \textrm{ day}/P_{orb}$) where $\varpi$ is the parallax, $\sigma_\varpi$ is the parallax error, and $P_{orb}$ is the orbital period.
-This filter was designed to remove false positives with spurious astrometric orbits and orbital periods related to the \emph{Gaia} scanning law \citep{Holl:2023}, but came at the expense of many valid solutions.
+For sources in the NSS astrometric processing pipeline where an orbital model fit was attempted in the main processing, there are three additional conditions determining whether the solution was accepted in the post-processing and included in the final orbital solution catalog: a criterion on the goodness-of-fit $(F_2)$, a second more stringent filter on the significance of the model, and a filter on the error of the eccentricity measurement $\sigma_e$ \citep{Halbwachs:2023}.